Pranutan Bahl

 Pranutan Bahl (born 10 March 1993) is an Indian actress and a professional lawyer, who primarily works in Hindi films.
-She is the daughter of actors Mohnish Bahl and Ekta Sohini.
-Bahl made her acting debut with Notebook (2019) for which she received Filmfare Award for Best Female Debut nomination.
-She has since starred in Helmet (2021).
+The daughter of actors Mohnish Bahl and Ekta Sohini, Bahl made her acting debut with Notebook (2019) for which she received a nomination for the Filmfare Award for Best Female Debut.
+She has since starred in Helmet (2021) and Amar Prem Ki Prem Kahani (2024).

 Early life and background

 Bahl was born on 10 March 1993 to actors Mohnish Bahl and Ekta Sohini in Mumbai, Maharashtra.
 She is the granddaughter of actress Nutan and Rajnish Bahl.
-She is also the grandniece of Tanuja and the niece of Kajol and Tanisha Mukerji.
+She is also the grandniece of Tanuja, the niece of Kajol and Tanisha Mukerji.
+Her maternal great-grandparents were Shobhna Samarth and Kumarsen Samarth, and great-great-grandmother was Rattan Bai.
+She was named Pranutan after her grandmother, famous actress Nutan.

 She completed her graduation in Legal Science & Law (B.L.S.
 LLB) from Government Law College and obtained Master of Laws (LLM) degree from University of Mumbai, both in Mumbai.
 Bahl is a professional lawyer.

 Career

 Bahl started her career with the short film Essential Like No Other, portraying Kaira Khanna.